-What is this about?
+What is all this about?

 Player memorials are small wooden crosses placed across the vanilla maps of DayZ.
 They commemorate players who were deeply connected to the game and are no longer with us.
 The crosses are placed by the developers at the request of friends or family.
 In many cases, the location reflects a place that held special meaning to them in-game.